Atrial Fibrillation Surgery

 hours after the surgery, or a little later.

-The team will carefully monitor your vital signs, such as your heart rate.
-You will
+The team will carefully watch your vital signs, such as your heart rate.
+You'll be

-be hooked up to several machines so that you are continuously monitored.
+hooked up to several machines so that you're continuously monitored.

 You may have a tube in your throat to help you breathe.
 This may be uncomfortable,

 and you won’t be able to talk.
 It will usually be removed within 24 hours when you